 Most '90s kids (or really anybody who didn't care to go out on Friday nights in the 1990s) can tell you tales of the wondrous array of parental figures TV sitcoms introduced in the last decade of the 20th century.
 '90s TV dads are comedy gold, and they always delivered the best laughs and the most heart-felt father figure speeches.
-From Danny Tanner, the head of a Full House, to Carl Winslow, who could nail the sh*t out of perps, but couldn't always handle his Family Matters, there were plenty of clever, caring father figures for the kids and teens of the 1990s to look up to, and these are the best of them.
+From Danny Tanner, the head of a Full House, to Carl Winslow, who could nail the sh*t out of perps, but couldn't always handle his Family Matters, there were plenty of clever, caring father figures for the kids and teens of the 1990s to look up to.
+Such actors unmistakably defined dad-ness for an entire generation, and these are the best of them.

 We all know the story of The Fresh Prince of Bel-Air.
 Will Smith is born and raised in West Philadelphia, where he likes to play basketball.
 One day, he accidentally misses a shot, and hits a rough crowd of people with his basketball.
 His mother is concerned with the type of people he is hanging out with, and sends him to live with his aunt and uncle in Bel Air, Los Angeles, California.

 If Uncle Phil was your TV dad, you could expect the typical attitude of being the patriarch of the family.
 He has a tough-but-fair personality, and he's a lawyer, so he's definitely loaded.
 Philip Banks uses his money to spoil all of his children, including Will.
 Philip can be gruff, but also has a softer side, and will always fight to protect his family.
 You could always count on him to get you out of a tight spot - but don't expect that you won't be in for a world of trouble when you get home!